British Youth Council: Governance

-The British Youth Council Board of Trustees is made up of 12 young people aged 16–25.
-These annually elected trustees employ 14 staff and 10 full-time volunteers and manage a body of young campaigners and media spokespeople.
-The organisation is a registered charity, and a registered company limited by guarantee, in order to enable the appointment of directors under 18 years old.
+The British Youth Council Board of Trustees was made up of 12 young people aged 16–25.
+These annually elected trustees employed 14 staff and 10 full-time volunteers and managed a body of young campaigners and media spokespeople.
+The organisation was a registered charity, and a registered company limited by guarantee, in order to enable the appointment of directors under 18 years old.